dcloud/rwxrob/quotes/README.md

 # Great Quotes

-> Stong opinions, help for a week. (rwxrob aka "flip flop" rob)
+> Strong opinions, held for a week. (rwxrob aka "flip flop" rob)

 > The level of technical content quality is inversely proportional to
 > the prolificness of the author.
 This is why it is so difficult and